• Skip to primary navigation

 The reason why muffins are baked at a higher temperature to start is to help build a dome on the muffin.
 It is important the heat of the oven is turned down after 5 minutes.

-You might also like these Easy Eggless Chocolate Chip Muffins (Vegan)
+You might also like these eggless chocolate chip muffins.

 Equipment